IgniteUI/help-topics/topics/02_Controls/igScroll/00_igScroll_Overview.md

 ## <a id="about-igScroll"></a>  About igScroll
 The igScroll is a stand-alone JQueryUI widget that allows enabling custom scrollbars with fluid scrolling functionality for desktop, hybrid and mobile environments.
 It allows you to create a consistent scrolling experience across all scrolling containers on all devices.
 The igScroll allows specifying two differentd display types - native or custom, depending on whether you want the native scrollbars to be displayed or the custom ones.
+The option for setting this is the [scrollbarType](%%jQueryApiUrl%%/ui.iggrid#options:scrollbarType) option.

 For the custom scrollbars there are 3 possible states for the scrollbars:
 1) Hidden - the scrollbars are hidden when the user is not interacting in any way with the containers or the scrollbar.